GerrardE/gbfs/README.md

 Dashboards are configured as code, and new ones can be created by making a copy of any dashboard within `.grafana/dashboards/*.json`, replacing the the title of the dashboard, urls of the system information, station status and station information and running the upgrade command specified in the `Upgrades` section below.

+A simple pipeline has been configured using github actions to spinup a minikube instance to install the charts, test the endpoint and teardown on each push to the repository.

 ## Getting Started

 ### Dependencies